 Don’t play music on your outgoing answering machine message.
 I know you think it sounds good and everyone else does it.
-Don’t do that.
+Don’t.

 Don’t be afraid of making mistakes.
 I’m not saying to discount the consequences of your actions, but try to worry less about choosing wrong.
 We weigh ourselves down in it.
 Second-guessing ourselves.
 Don’t be afraid of making mistakes because, really, you learn so much when you risk.
 So really, it’s never a mistake.
 Unless it involves wearing the color orange or anything to do with a hat.
 These are usually mistakes best to avoid.

 Ditch negative people.
 Don’t keep them around because you feel guilty.
 Hold onto your strong female friends, even if you’ve had a pissy fight.
 They’re really important.

 I wouldn’t tell my younger self to listen more, or to be compassionate as well as passionate.
 I think I knew those things then.
 Yeah, yeah, live in the moment, in the now.
 I already knew that.
 Heard and knew the words.
 That’s not something I needed to hear, and it’s still not.
 I would have liked to have known that the truly big moments aren’t as important as the smaller quiet ones.
 The sidelines matter more.
 When traveling, I’m never impressed by the main attraction; I remember, more, the smaller moments, the little girl, when I was in Madrid, dressed in “her Sundays.”
 She saw me watching her walk by as I sat on a bench.
 She kept turning to look at me.
 I remember those moments most.
 “Keep paying attention to the smaller things,” I would say.
 “That’s where the good stuff is.”